Tomorrow's Energy, revised and expanded edition

-Peter Hoffmann is editor of The Hydrogen & Fuel Cell Letter.
-He is former Washington correspondent for McGraw-Hill World News and the author of The Forever Fuel: The Story of Hydrogen.
+The late Peter Hoffmann was editor of The Hydrogen & Fuel Cell Letter.
+He was former Washington correspondent for McGraw-Hill World News and the author of The Forever Fuel: The Story of Hydrogen.

 “Indeed, Hoffmann has written a persuasively clear, technically accurate, and convincingly optimistic book on the future of hydrogen in this revised edition...A must-have reference for any instructor or student of energy or energy conversion and the environment, and for any government or industry energy analyst or policy maker.”—S. R. Walk, Choice